-Camden has only published a partial 'composite response' to a range of FOIs it has received on Chalcots.
+Camden at first only published a partial 'composite response' to a range of FOIs it has received on Chalcots.

-This doesn't answer my questions though it does show how out of date the fire risk assessments for Camden's taller blocks are, and it doesn't promise publication of what I asked for.
-They have also refused my request to publish risk assessments for all Highgate blocks.
+This didn't answer my questions though it did show how out of date the fire risk assessments for Camden's taller blocks are, and it didn't promise publication of what I asked for.
+They also refused my request to publish risk assessments for all Highgate blocks.